 Executive Order 7 restores the rights of citizenship to any person convicted of a felony, except for a violation of chapter 707 of the Iowa Code (“Homicide and Related Crimes”), and who has discharged his or her sentence on or before August 5, 2020.

-- Click here to view Executive Order 7, which serves as evidence of restoration of citizenship rights for those individuals.
+Executive Order 7 serves as evidence of restoration of citizenship rights for those individuals.

-- Firearm Rights.
+Firearm Rights.
 Restoration of voting rights under Executive Order 7 does not include firearms restoration.
-Any individual seeking a pardon or to have firearm rights restored must submit a separate application to the Iowa Board of Parole, which can be downloaded here.
+Any individual seeking a pardon or to have firearm rights restored must submit a separate application to the Iowa Board of Parole.

 2. What if a person discharges his or her sentence after August 5, 2020?

 On a daily basis, the Governor will restore the rights of citizenship to any person convicted of a felony, except for a violation of chapter 707 of the Iowa Code (“Homicide and Related Crimes”), and who has discharged his or her sentence.
 The restoration of rights is effective immediately upon discharge of sentence without any further action required.
 The certificate of restoration of citizenship, issued daily, serves as evidence of restoration of citizenship rights for those individuals.
 While it should not ordinarily be needed, any daily certificate is available from the Office of the Governor.
-An example daily certificate for August 6, 2020, is available here.
+Explore an example daily certificate for August 6, 2020.

 3. Who loses their voting rights?

 Not all individuals that face criminal charges actually lose the right to vote.
 Individuals lose their rights when convicted of a felony criminal offense.
 Two common examples of whose who do not lose their rights are: